EsperanzaSwan/BudgetApp/README.md

 ``` bash
 pip3 install --user PySimpleGUI
 ```
+## Use the app

 User Interface

 <img src = https://github.com/EsperanzaSwan/BudgetApp/blob/master/App_GUI.png>

 Choose a category then deposit, withraw or transfer funds from another category.
 Please click **Confirm** every time after performing an action.

 Once you are done, click **Save Changes** to save the previous actions.
 You can click **Statement** to show the statment for the selected category.
+The app saves all the data to a json file `ledger.json`.

 <img src = https://github.com/EsperanzaSwan/BudgetApp/blob/master/Statement.png>